 Brazil visa requirements are fairly straightforward and easy to understand.
 Most of the process is online including the application submission and the processing status.

 Brazil issues a 5 or 10-year multiple entry visas to passport holders from developed countries and 90-day multiple entry visas from developing countries.
 The 90-day multiple entry visas must be used within one year of issue.

-Application submission process, visa fee and documentation varies from consulate to consulate.
-Refer to your nearest consulate page for exact and up to date information.
+The application submission process, visa fee and documentation vary from consulate to consulate.
+Refer to your nearest consulate page for exact and up-to-date information.

 Brazil Visa Requirements

 - El Salvador

 - New Zealand